Study facilities and skills training

 Space to think

-You’ll have access to more than a million books in print and a large range of electronic resources that you can use from anywhere in the world.
+Through these spaces, you'll have access to more than a million print books and a large range of online resources that you can use from anywhere in the world.
 There are hundreds of thousands of ebooks and online journals, as well as statistics, reports and data available to you.

-Each Department has online guides and an Academic Liaison Librarian who can support you with specialist queries and advise the most relevant resources for your subject.
-We also offer guides and workshops to help you with traditional academic skills like researching information, and those less traditional like coding or creating interactive media.
+Each department has an online Subject Guide and subject-specific Academic Liaison Librarian to help you find the most relevant resources for your studies.
+We offer online support (including 24-hour live chat), and workshops to help you develop your academic skills, from traditional research skills to coding and creating interactive media.

 The Library is my favourite place to study on campus.
 There are zones for all types of studying – from Silent to Quiet to Studious Buzz.
 You can also book study rooms for yourself or a group, which is great when you have a big chunk of studying to do.